mala-project/mala/docs/source/advanced_usage/trainingmodel.rst

 The simplest way to accelerate any NN training is to use a GPU for training.
 Training NNs on GPUs is a well established industry practice and yields huge speedups.
 MALA supports GPU training.
-You simply have to activate GPU usage via
+You have to activate GPU usage via

       .. code-block:: python